mparthasarathy25/598APE-HW2/README.md

 For ease of use and installation, we provide a docker image capable of running and building code here.
 The source docker file is in /docker (which is essentially a list of commands to build an OS state from scratch).
 It contains the dependent compilers, and some other nice things.

 You can build this yourself manually by running `cd docker && docker build -t <myusername>/598ape`.
 Alternatively we have pushed a pre-built version to `wsmoses/598ape` on Dockerhub.
+Additionally, in case you are building your own docker image to run, make sure to update the tag in dockerrun.sh as well to reflect your username change.

 You can then use the Docker container to build and run your code.
-If you run `./dockerrun.sh` you will enter an interactive bash session with all the packages from docker installed (that script by default uses `wsmoses/598ape`, feel free to replace it with whatever location you like if you built from scratch).
+If you run `sudo ./dockerrun.sh` you will enter an interactive bash session with all the packages from docker installed (that script by default uses `wsmoses/598ape`, feel free to replace it with whatever location you like if you built from scratch).
 The current directory (aka this folder) is mounted within `/host`.
 Any files you create on your personal machine will be available there, and anything you make in the container in that folder will be available on your personal machine.